pushsoftdev/IPlayer/README.md

 ### Method 2

-Also, you can directly add a UIView to your storyboard and set it's class as IPlayerView to skip the above step.
+Also, you can directly add a UIView to your storyboard and set it's class as IPlayerView.

 Your're almost done!